YASHGUPTA2611/JAVA-PROJECTS/README.md

 ### 3.)
 Reversing an Array :-

-An Array has been reversed using simple for loop.
+An Array has been reversed using Swap method and simple for loop.

 ### 4.)
 Factorial 2 :-